 - Lethargy

 If your dog is showing any of these symptoms, then you will need to monitor him.
-If the diarrhea and vomiting last longer than 24 hours, then it’s time to call the vet.
+If diarrhea and vomiting last longer than 24 hours, then it’s time to call the vet.
 The concern is that continuous diarrhea and vomiting can cause dehydration.

-The good news is that the vet has medications that can stop the vomiting and diarrhea.
+The good news is that the vet has medications that can help stop the vomiting and diarrhea.
 In addition, the vet may treat your fur baby with IV fluids to help rehydrate him.
 In rare cases, your dog may need to be hospitalized overnight, depending on the severity of his symptoms.

 Review symptoms, medications & behavior to keep your pets healthy with a Vet Online in just minutes.